bhallstein/TinyModel/Readme.md

 ### Example 2: Fetching with joins

 TinyModel extracts all results into objects of the classes you create.
 If there are joins, it extracts joined results into sub-objects, attaching an array of them to the parent object.
-This can be done recursively:
+TinyModel can perform this traversal recursively:

-*Login.php:*

     require('MyModel.php');